Airliner Spotter Home Page Airliner Spotter

 One engine is mounted under each wing in the A220 Series aircraft, and the wings feature winglets on the ends.
 Pratt & Whitney PurePower PW1000G engines are used.

+The A220 cabin was designed to provide the widest seats on a single-aisle aircraft, the largest windows and up to 30% more carry-on bags.
 The cabin features large windows, and large, rotating overhead storage bins allowing each passenger to stow a sizeable carry-on bag overhead.
 LED lighting can be changed as the airline dictates.
+Passenger seating is either five-abreast or four-abreast.

 Length Typical